Dubyah/linux-insides/Timers/timers-3.md

 As you can understand from the paragraph's title, we are interesting only in the `tick_broadcast_init` function for now.
 This function defined in the [kernel/time/tick-broadcast.c](https://github.com/torvalds/linux/blob/master/kernel/time/tick-broadcast.c) source code file and executes initialization of the `tick broadcast` framework related data structures.
 Before we will look on the implementation of the `tick_broadcast_init` function and will try to understand what does this function do, we need to know about `tick broadcast` framework.

 Main point of a central processor is to execute programs.
-But somtimes a processor may be in a special state when it is not being used by any program.
+But sometimes a processor may be in a special state when it is not being used by any program.
 This special state is called - [idle](https://en.wikipedia.org/wiki/Idle_%28CPU%29).
 When the processor has no anything to execute, the Linux kernel launches `idle` task.
 We already saw a little about this in the last part of the [Linux kernel initialization process](https://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-10.html).
 When the Linux kernel will finish all initialization processes in the `start_kernel` function from the [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c) source code file, it will call the `rest_init` function from the same source code file.
 Main point of this function is to launch kernel `init` thread and the `kthreadd` thread, to call the `schedule` function to start task scheduling and to go to sleep by calling the `cpu_idle_loop` function that defined in the [kernel/sched/idle.c](https://github.com/torvalds/linux/blob/master/kernel/sched/idle.c) source code file.

 The `cpu_idle_loop` function represents infinite loop which checks the need for rescheduling on each iteration.
 After the scheduller will fins something to execute, the `idle` process will finish its work and the control will be moved to a new runnable task with the call of the `schedule_preempt_disabled` function: